 Do you ever stare out your kitchen window into your backyard and imagine how much more it could be?
 Maybe you see a cool play area for the kids.
 Maybe, as your author does, you see an outdoor brick fireplace possibly one day in the future.
-The options are endless.
 Get out in the yard and start turning that dream into reality.
-This will be good for your spirit as well as your home.
-A means of self-improvement by way of home-improvement.
+Involve your kids in the project.

 6. Family Time Outside